-MSCI and Standard & Poor's are committed to ensuring that the GICS structure remains relevant and upto-date.
+MSCI and S&P Dow Jones Indices are committed to ensuring that the GICS structure remains relevant and up-to-date.
 This is accomplished through an annual review of the structure.
 This review includes a detailed internal analysis to develop a proposal for potential structural changes and public request for comments and in-depth client consultations with various market participants as a means of obtaining feedback on proposed structural changes.